mattjohnsonpint/SqlServerTimeZoneSupport/Contributing.md

 ## Ground Rules
-> Content to be added
+Please review the [Contributor covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.md) for acceptable behavior guidelines.

 ## Your First Contribution
 Unsure where to begin contributing?
-You can start by looking through these beginner and help-wanted issues:
-> to be added more content about
-> Beginner issues - issues which should only require a few lines of code, and a test or two.
-> Help wanted issues - issues which should be a bit more involved than beginner issues.
-> Both issue lists are sorted by total number of comments.
-While not perfect, number of comments is a reasonable proxy for impact a given change will have
+Look for issues with an up-for-grabs or help-wanted tag.

 Working on your first Pull Request?
-You can learn how from this free series, How to Contribute to an Open Source Project on GitHub.
+You can learn how from this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 # Getting started:
 For something that is bigger than a one or two line fix: